thearrow/quaker/README.md

 count     -> Integer; Number of quakes to return.
 Defaults to 10 days      -> Integer; Number of days from today to look back.
 Defaults to 10 region    -> Boolean; If true, return regions.
-If false or not present, stick with "places"
+If false or not present, stick with "places" json      -> Boolean; If true, return results in original, pretty-printed JSON from USGS API.
+If false, display HTML list.
 ```
+Examples:
+- `/quakes?count=5&json=true` Return the 5 highest-magnitude quakes (from past 10 days) in original JSON
+- `/quakes?days=2` Display a list of the (10) highest-magnitude quakes from the past 2 days

 Behind-the-Scenes